jpmrblood/minimal-mistakes/_posts/2016-12-15-dnscrypt-proxy.md

 header:
   overlay_image: /assets/2016/12/dns-crypt.png
 ---
-Millions of Xerces' invading army were mostly defeated in the sea by the _democratic_ city state Athens, and not by the mythical 300 Spartans!
+Millions of Xerces' invading armies were mostly defeated on the sea by the _democratic_ city state Athens, and not by the mythical 300 Spartans!

 # Installing `dnscrypt-proxy`